A Heretics Guide to Musicianship

 -Michael Roest, Associate Dean & Executive Director of Pre-College and Continuing Education, San Francisco Conservatory

 “When working with Kevin Noe, you are immediately thrown into a deeper engagement with the music at hand — questioning the identity and meaning behind each and every note.
 Delightfully exhaustive, I found this process exhilarating and this approach has transformed how I look at a score!
-Of course, all other matters of conducting: rehearsing, communicating, articulating and defining one’s gestures, engaging the audience etc. naturally flow from your knowledge of the score.”
+Of course, all other matters of conducting: rehearsing, communicating, articulating and defining one’s gestures, engaging the audience etc. naturally flow from y knowledge of the score.”

 -Mark Dupere, Director of Orchestras, Lawrence University Conservatory of Music

 “Kevin Noe’s retreats have been the most momentous and impactful events on my life in music.
 I appreciate how, as a school orchestra teacher, the lessons are immediately applicable to my work and I take away actionable strategies that have transformed my classroom for the better.
-I walk away a new artist and human being... looking forward to the next one”
+I walk away a new artist and human being… looking forward to the next one!”

 -Maddie Moll, Director of Orchestras, The American School in Japan